The TPU story matters not only as hardware history, but as an example of how compute economics reshape ML architecture.

 - The tool ecosystem as a whole is narrower than that around CUDA.

-- Risks of vendor lock-in when the architecture is deeply tied to TPU specifics.
+- A meaningful vendor lock-in risk if the architecture becomes deeply tied to TPU-specific assumptions.

 TPU Selection Framework for Real Projects

-Signal in favor of TPU: Repeated tensor-heavy training/inference tasks with a clear optimization path in TensorFlow/JAX.
+Signal in favor of TPU: Repeated tensor-heavy training and inference tasks with a clear optimization path in TensorFlow and JAX.

-Where mistakes happen: If you have many custom kernels or mixed workloads, GPU versatility can be more important.
+Where mistakes happen: If you have many custom kernels or mixed tasks, GPU versatility may matter more.

 Data center economics